Gay Men's Chorus of Los Angeles: Community involvement and history

 Dr. Joe Nadeau was named artistic director in the fall of 2013 and has worked alongside Kevin Bolling (Director of Philanthropy), Gavin Thrasher (Assistant Conductor), Brianne Cohen (Events and Tour Manager), Taylor Hartley (Marketing Operations Manager), and James Geiger (Online Development - Photographer).
-In January 2017, Jonathan Weedman, the former Senior Vice President of the Wells Fargo Foundation was named the new Executive Director of GMCLA.
+In January 2017, Jonathan Weedman, the former senior vice president of the Wells Fargo Foundation was named the new executive director of GMCLA.

-At the end of December 2018, Dr. Joe Nadeau resigned to return to Kansas City with his husband Eric and was succeeded by Gavin Thrasher as Interim Artistic Director.
+At the end of December 2018, Dr. Joe Nadeau resigned to return to Kansas City with his husband Eric and was succeeded by Gavin Thrasher as interim artistic director.

-In 2019, performing arts executive Lou Spisto was appointed by fellow Board Members to serve as Interim Executive Director before fully assuming the position in the same year, a position which he has held ever since.
-He brought Dr. Ernest H. Harrison in as Music Director/Head of Education and Outreach in 2019.
+In 2019, performing arts executive Lou Spisto was appointed by fellow board members to serve as interim executive director before fully assuming the position in the same year, a position which he has held ever since.
+He brought Dr. Ernest H. Harrison in as music director and head of education and outreach in 2019.

 GMCLA also started the Alive Music Project (AMP) in 2007, which focuses on middle and high schools in Los Angeles.
 The school's Gay-Straight Alliances form partnerships with GMCLA with the aim of improving the experience of LGBT youth in American schools and illustrating how singing together within the community can help with the formation of safe spaces.
 The students and the members of the GMCLA come together at an assembly to participate in musical performances and a question-and-answer period.

 GMCLA is supported by several corporate and government partners, including Foresters Financial, which helped launch GMCLA's Voice Awards, which is now running for its 6th consecutive year.'
 In 2016, the award show raised funds in support of GCMLA's outreach programs: the Alive Music Project and the It Gets Better Tour.
 Hosted by Ross Mathews and Pauley Perrette, the show was held on April 23 at the Dolby Ballroom Hollywood and had over 600 attendees.